isaacmenchaca/isaacmenchaca.github.io/_pages/about.md

 My name is Isaac, and I am a Bioengineering graduate from the University of California, Riverside.

-I am currently involved with Dr. Megan Peters's Cognitive and Neural Computation Lab (UCI), observing fMRI data to better understand metacognition via perceptual decision making.
+I am currently involved with Dr. Megan Peters's Cognitive and Neural Computation Lab (UCI), observing fMRI data to better understand metacognition via subjective confidence and perceptual decision making.
+I plan to continue making contributions and become skillful with real-time fMRI, such as decoded neurofeedback (decnef), to improve or understand cognition abilities and deficiencies.
+My long-term goal is to continue working on real-time fMRI projects for the use of clinical research.

-My domains of interest consists of data science, machine learning/ AI, biosignals, and cognitive neuroscience.
-My current goal is to extract information from neuroimaging data via machine learning to better understand metacognition in neurotypical individuals.

-My overall, long-term goal is to continue working on projects to better understand and improve underlying health issues via the power of research and big data.

-Besides research and skill-building, I like reading, soccer (Juventus fan), photography, keeping up with modern music, and giving guidance to the youth of my community.
+Besides research and skill-building, I like reading, soccer (Juventus fan), photography, music, and providing mentorship.

 Feel free to message about any questions, or to discuss similar interests!

 Best,